xdep/BlackNET/README.md

 </p>

 # BlackNET
-Free Advanced MultiOS with a Secure PHP Interface Botnet with VB.NET and Python based Stub and VB.NET Builder
+Free Advanced Windows with a Secure PHP Interface Botnet with VB.NET Based Stub and Builder

 ## About BlackNET
-BlackNET is an advanced botnet with PHP Panel and VB.NET or Python Output for MultiOS Hacking
+BlackNET is an advanced botnet with PHP Panel and VB.NET Based Stub and Builder

 Developed By: Black.Hacker